Mandrill vs SendGrid

 Which is more reliable, Mandrill or SendGrid?

-From February 17th to May 18th, Mandrill showed an error rate of 0.02% while SendGrid showed 0.00%.
+From April 18th to July 17th, Mandrill showed an error rate of 0.01% while SendGrid showed 0.00%.
 Both rates are within acceptable thresholds for production email delivery, and Knock automatically retries failed requests to minimize the impact of transient errors.

 Which is more popular, Mandrill or SendGrid?